spring-projects/spring-petclinic/readme.md

 A similar setups is provided for MySql and PostgreSQL in case a persistent database configuration is needed.
 To run petclinic locally using persistent database, it is needed to run with profile defined in main pom.xml file.

-For MySQL database, it is needed to run with 'MYSQL' profile defined in main pom.xml file.
+For MySQL database, it is needed to run with 'MySQL' profile defined in main pom.xml file.

 ```
-    ./mvnw tomcat7:run -P MYSQL
+    ./mvnw tomcat7:run -P MySQL
 ```

-Before do this, would be good to check properties defined in MYSQL profile inside pom.xml file.
+Before do this, would be good to check properties defined in MySQL profile inside pom.xml file.

 ```
     <properties>